-Elizabeth Glaser and Bob Hattoy are the first HIV-positive speakers at the Democratic National Convention.
+Elizabeth Glaser and Bob Hattoy are the first people living with HIV to speak at the Democratic National Convention.
 (1992)

 Rock Hudson appearance at a press conference on Doris Day’s ranch in Carmel, California, became international news due to his gaunt and frail appearance and slurred speech.
 It was rumored that Hudson had AIDS.